erleonard/erleonard.github.io/_posts/2018-01-17-AzureARMTemplates-SubstringFunction.md

   - DevOps
 ---

+Azure ARM templates allow you to deploy your application and re-deploy it at every stage of your application lifecycle.
+When you are deploying your application, you provide parameters to your deployment with your specific requirements and sometimes the deployment fails because it requires a unique name or other times you need your template to have some flexibility.

+In your template, you can include Azure ARM template resource functions to add some flexibility to your JSON file.
+There are seven categories of resource functions: Array and object, Comparison, Deployment value, Logical, Numeric, Resource and String functions.

+We will be working with the string and numeric functions to manipulate the information provided into strings we desire.
+To accomplish our goal, we will be using: substring, length, concat, and sub.

+- Substring: contains a subset of the string provided
+- Length: calculates the length of the string
+- Concat: Combines multiple string values into a single concatenated string
+- Sub: Substracts two integers

-Working with Functions in Azure ARM templates can be challenging at times.
-In this scenario, I'm building a single virtual network and the requirement is to create multiple sequential subnets for the deployment.
-The first task is to remove the zero from "subnet0" so that I can start incrementing the count.
+Our scenario for the blog series, we need to deploy a single virtual network (vNet) and the requirement is to create multiple sequential subnets for the deployment.
+The first task is to remove the zero from “subnet0” so that I can start incrementing the count.

-To accomplish this, I need to use the substring function to set my starting character position and determine the length to capture.
-In this case, I want to capture the word "subnet", my starting character position is 0, and the length of the work is 6
+To accomplish this, we need to use the substring function to set my starting character position and determine the length to capture.
+In this case, we want to capture the word "subnet" and set the starting character position to 0, and the length of the word is 6.

 Here is a sample ARM template that will output the result we need.